The kBox can solve your problem as a rehab clinician offering safe, controlled and effective training for all of your

 - adapted training during periods of injury.

 Flywheel training on the Exxentric kBox is already being utilised by rehab clinics in the Netherlands, Sweden and the UK, with several other countries following close behind.
-The kBox is also in use for rehab in performance sports, including European elite football teams and in cycling, as well as emergency services.]
+The kBox is also in use in sports medicine for rehab and injury prevention, including in European elite football teams and cycling, as well as emergency services.]

 - Using the kBox to Rehabilitate Late Stage Tendinopathies and to Prevent Recurrent Injuries